How To Use Analog Gear With Ableton Live

 You can also use external effects with a combination of a return channel and an audio track.

 To do this, create a blank return channel and set the Audio To to the same output(s) on your audio interface that is connected to the input of the external effect.
 Then create a blank audio track and set the Audio From to the same input(s) that is connected to the audio output of your external effect.
-Set the monitor to "In" and make sure that the send is disabled to ensure correct latency compensation.

 Use the relevant send dial to send audio to the return channel and adjust the level of the audio track monitoring the effected signal to balance the wet audio.
 To compensate for any latency, adjust the track delay on the monitoring track.